Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 tcases-api -D -m 999999 petstore-expanded.yaml
 ```

-Tcases for OpenAPI reports conditions in the OpenAPI spec or its corresponding test model that affect how input values are
+Tcases for OpenAPI reports conditions in the OpenAPI definition or its corresponding test model that affect how input values are
 resolved.
 Warning conditions are reported with an explanation of the situation.
 Error conditions report input values that could
 not be resolved.
 By default, conditions are reported by writing log messages.
 But you can choose to report resolution conditions by
 throwing an exception (`fail`) or by ignoring them altogether (`ignore`).
 For `tcases-api`, use the `-c` option, which also